POLESTARRR/C2C/README.md

-# Recipe-to-Cart — a Swiggy Instamart Agent
+# Recipe-to-Cart  a Swiggy Instamart Agent(FOR SWIGGY BUILDERS CLUB)

 Paste a cooking video link (or its transcript).
 The agent extracts every ingredient mentioned, infers a quantity, matches each one against a product catalog, and builds